Forecast Model Options Follow

 These models take a lot of computing power because they resolve the features on a small scale.
 Consequently, the models operate in small areas and short time frames.
 Use these models when looking for information for small features such as beaches and for the short term.

 Our micro-scale models include the Numerical Weather Prediction (NWP) models you are use to seeing in our products, along with new generation AI weather models.
 The NWP models take a lot of computing power because they resolve the features on a small scale.
-Consequently the models operate in small areas and short time frames.
+Consequently, the models operate in small areas and short time frames.
 Use these models when looking for information for small features such as beaches and for the short term.
-The AI models are much much faster to run, and can forecast for anywhere at any time.
+The AI models are much faster to run and can forecast for anywhere at any time.

 A premium weather forecast model from WeatherFlow-Tempest.
 It combines output from our AI forecast models with output from the best available numerical weather prediction models (NWP), including WeatherFlow-Tempest’s in-house Weather Research and Forecasting (WRF) model.
 Our AI and WRF models leverage the high-density datasets curated from our ProNet and Tempest weather station networks to produce an accurate forecast.
+The domain for the model is dependent on the region, but you will find that most of them are either 2 or 3 km.

 The product of a multi-agency and university collaboration.
 We deliver this to you with a 5 km resolution for the continental United States and the surrounding coastal regions.